igleciasjoseph/COVIDTrackerReact/README.md

-# `COVID-19 Tracker `
+# `COVID-19 Tracker`

 In light of recent events, building a Covid-19 data visualization tool seemed like a useful way to familiarize myself with Chart.js.

 MaterialUI seemed like a good choice for this prototype.

 You'll find the boilerplate React scripts below.

+Check out the project online at.... http://igleciasjoseph.github.io/COVIDTrackerReact

 # Installation